Stitch! The Movie

 Stitch!
 The Movie is a 2003 American direct-to-video animated science fiction comedy film produced by Walt Disney Television Animation and Rough Draft Korea, released on August 26, 2003.
-It is produced by Tony Craig, Jess Winfield, and Bobs Gannaway; Gannaway also co-wrote and co-directed with Winfield and Craig, respectively.
-It is the second film released in the Lilo & Stitch franchise and the third film chronologically, taking place after the 2002 first film and (by later extension) the 2005 direct-to-video sequel Lilo & Stitch 2: Stitch Has a Glitch.
-The film also serves as the backdoor pilot of the spin-off sequel series Lilo & Stitch: The Series, which Craig, Winfield and Gannaway executive produced and debuted the following month.
+It is produced by Tony Craig, Jess Winfield and Bobs Gannaway, who co-wrote and co-directed it with the former two, respectively.
+It is the second film released in the Lilo & Stitch franchise and the third film chronologically, taking place after the original film and (by later extension) the 2005 direct-to-video sequel Lilo & Stitch 2: Stitch Has a Glitch.
+The film additionally serves as the backdoor pilot of the spin-off sequel series Lilo & Stitch: The Series, which Craig, Winfield and Gannaway executive produced and debuted the following month.
 The story is an introduction to Jumba Jookiba's other experiments (made prior to Stitch) that he created via the financing of Dr. Jacques von Hämsterviel.

 Plot

 Stitch has been trying to adapt to life with Lilo in Hawaii, but has a hard time fitting in without causing more disasters.
-Lilo tries to encourage him by saying he is one-of-a-kind, which just makes him feel worse, as he desires others who he could consider his "cousins".
-Meanwhile, Gantu, the ex-captain of the Galactic Federation, is hired by Dr. Jumba Jookiba's former partner, the diminutive and rodent-like Dr. Jacques von Hämsterviel, to retrieve his other experiments.
-Gantu goes to Earth and abducts Jumba, finding and taking a dehydrated pod containing Experiment 625; Stitch and Lilo take Jumba's spaceship and engage Gantu in battle, only to be defeated and fall back to Earth.
+Lilo tries to encourage him by saying he is one-of-a-kind, but he desires others whom he could consider his "cousins".
+Meanwhile, Gantu, the ex-captain of the Galactic Armada, is hired by Dr. Jumba Jookiba's former partner, the diminutive and rodent-like Dr. Jacques von Hämsterviel, to retrieve his other experiments.
+Gantu goes to Earth and abducts Jumba, finding and taking a dehydrated pod containing Experiment 625; Stitch and Lilo take Jumba's spaceship and battle Gantu, only to be defeated and fall back to Earth.

-Back at their house, Lilo, Stitch, and Pleakley find the container Jumba was hiding.
-Pleakley realizes that it contains the other experiments, also in pods, and warns them not to tell anyone or reactivate the experiments, aware of how dangerous they are.
-Deliberately disobeying his orders, Stitch and Lilo retrieve the container and reactivate the electrokinetic Experiment 221, who promptly escapes into the night.
-Jumba is being held captive by Hämsterviel, who requests that the experiments be turned over to him, believing its where they belong.
+Back at their house, Lilo, Stitch and Pleakley find the container Jumba was hiding.
+Pleakley realizes that it contains the other experiments, also in pods, and warns them not to tell anyone about or reactivate the experiments, aware of how dangerous they are.
+Deliberately disobeying their orders, Lilo and Stitch retrieve the container and reactivate the electrokinetic Experiment 221, who promptly escapes into the night.
+Jumba is being held captive by Hämsterviel, who requests that the experiments be turned over to him, believing it is where they belong.
 Unable to intimidate Jumba, Hämsterviel activates Experiment 625 to assault him.
-However, despite 625 having all of Stitch's abilities (along with increased intelligence allowing him to speak proper English), he is incredibly lazy and cowardly, prioritizing making sandwiches above all else.
-Meanwhile, Pleakley is able to make contact with Hämsterviel's ship via telephone, who proceeds to demand a ransom of the other experiments in return for Jumba.
+However, despite 625 having all of Stitch's abilities, along with increased intelligence that allows him to speak proper English, he is lazy and cowardly, prioritizing making sandwiches above all else.
+Meanwhile, Pleakley contacts Hämsterviel's ship via telephone, who proceeds to demand a ransom of the other experiments in return for Jumba.
 Nani calls Cobra Bubbles to seek his assistance while Lilo and Stitch go out to find 221.
-They manage to track down 221 at a nearby hotel and successfully catch him with a glass vase; Stitch soon befriends him, realizing he has finally found a "cousin" of his own.
+They track down 221 at a nearby hotel and successfully catch him with a glass vase; Stitch soon befriends him, realizing he has finally found a "cousin" of his own.